Therapeutic Use Exemptions

 Some athletes must apply for their TUE in advance, before they begin using any prohibited medications or methods.
 Other athletes can apply retroactively.

-Use the table below to find out the levels of competition at which a TUE is required in advance.
+To confirm when you need to apply, refer to 'When to Apply In Advance' and then use the table below to find out the sports/levels of competition at which a TUE is required in advance by DFSNZ criteria.

 About the TUE process

 - You tell your medical professional that you’re an athlete who could be drug tested and ask them to bear this in mind when prescribing medication.

 - Check the status of any prescribed medication or method.
 Find out how at Medications and methods.

 - If the substance or method is prohibited, ask your doctor if there are any alternatives that could be used.